ansible/awx/docs/docsite/rst/quickstart/create_inventory.rst

 Similarly, in the **Hosts** tab, click the **Add** button to add hosts to groups.

-For the purposes of this Quick Start and to test that the controller is setup properly, a local host has been added for your use.
+For the purposes of this Quick Start and to test that AWX is setup properly, a local host has been added for your use.

 .. image:: ../common/images/qs-inventories-default-host.png